davidmoten/squabble/README.md

 How to play squabble without a computer
 -----------------------------------------
 This game rocks.
-I've been playing it since about 2000 and we kind of have rules that work and don't get us into too much trouble unless we're playing with lawyers!
+I've been playing it since about 2000 and we rules that work and don't get us into too much trouble unless we're playing with lawyers!

 Take a set of scrabble letters and turn them face down on a table between 2 or more players.